Molting chickens can be stressful because, well, your flock looks naked and like they’re unhealthy.

 How long does molting last?

-Almost universally, when I encounter a new backyard flock owner who has chickens molting, I’m asked “how long does chicken molting last?” and the answer probably won’t satisfy you.
+Almost universally, when I encounter a new backyard flock owner who has chickens molting, I’m asked “How long do chickens molt?” and the answer probably won’t satisfy you.

-Truthfully, only your chickens know how long they’ll be molting for.
+Truthfully, only your chickens know how long they’ll be molting.
 We’ve had it last 2 weeks and up to 6 months.
 Most molting seems to last 60 to 90 days, from the time the hens start to lose their feathers to completely regrowing new ones.

 During this time, as your hens regrow their feathers, they’ll be more physically sensitive than normal.
-As the feathers start to peek out, this new growth is called “pin feathers.”
+As the feathers start to grow, new pin feathers emerge.
 Touching them can hurt your chickens.

 When the feathers finish growing, though, your hens won’t be so sensitive, and you can pick them up and pet them as you normally would.